Gebrüder Weiss: Global expansion

 After the fall of the Iron Curtain in 1989, Gebrüder Weiss started expanding into the neighboring Central and Eastern countries, starting with the countries directly adjacent.
 Branches were established in Hungary, Czechia, Slovakia, Croatia, and Serbia, followed by every other country up to the Black Sea coast.
 Bosnia and North Macedonia also became part of the network.

 Gebrüder Weiss took over all land and logistics operations of Hellmann Worldwide in Czechia at the beginning of 2009.

 The company posted an annual sale of over one billion euros in the 2011 fiscal year for the first time in its history.

 In 2012, Gebrüder Weiss established a logistics terminal in Tbilisi, Georgia, followed by more locations in Kazakhstan, Armenia, Uzbekistan, Russia, and Turkey.
 In Germany, Gebrüder Weiss took full control of the freight forwarder Diehl in Baden-Württemberg.

 In 2014, Gebrüder Weiss moved into its new head office in Lauterach, Vorarlberg.
 The company established a joint venture in China with the Jilin International Transport Corporation (JIT), focusing on automotive logistics.

 In the Home Delivery segment, Gebrüder Weiss consolidated its position as the market leader for B2C deliveries in Austria and expanded its services in numerous Eastern European countries.

-In 2017, Gebrüder Weiss set up an own country organization in the USA and Canada with initial locations in Chicago, New York, Atlanta, Boston, Dallas, Los Angeles, Vancouver, Montreal, and Toronto.
+In 2017, Gebrüder Weiss set up an own country organization in the US and Canada with initial locations in Chicago, New York, Atlanta, Boston, Dallas, Los Angeles, Vancouver, Montreal, and Toronto.
 In the same year, also new branches in China gave a further boost to the East Asian network.